 2. Allow faster scaling (increase throughput per operator)

 If this chart learns us one thing, it is that the automation equipment holds the key to increasing the throughput per operator.
 This not only comes in handy when facing a predictable growth, but also when the future is blurry.
 By increasing the throughput per operator, you can exponentially scale your throughput when needed by adding extra operators.
 This does require your automation to hold the potential of scaling up.
 Either by taking peaks into account when designing the system, or by purchasing a modular and scalable solution that allows quick expansion.

 3. Decrease number of errors

 Even the most experienced employees make mistakes, that’s human nature after all.
 However, mistakes take time and money to fix.
 Companies facing a high number of errors in their sorting process could improve their successful sorting rates by automating the process.

 By doing so, mistakes can be significantly reduced.
-For example, our sorters have a 99,9% sorting accuracy, which is impossible to achieve when using manual sorting.
+For example, our sorters have a, which is impossible to achieve when using manual sorting.
 This not only improves your accuracy but frees up valuable time that can be spent on activities that add more value to your product.

 “When mistakes are made, the cost per product inevitably increases as well. ”

 4. Lower your operational and customer service related costs

 No matter the reason for your project, automation projects are an investment that will return in the long run.
 They allow you to save costs and require less personnel to achieve similar or better results.
 Their savings on operational costs therefore always outweigh their initial investment.